C4Q/AC-Android/cohort_5.4/unit_01/01_22_OOP_Review.md

 String stringAndChar = "Letter: " + 'A';
 String stringAndNumber = "Number: " + 100;
 ```

-For concatenation to be effective, the first element being concatenated MUST be a String.

 Strings have certain helper methods associated with them, which can be called on a String object: